 Content, content, content.
-It’s the “location, location, location” for 2018 and beyond for building a sales pipeline through marketing.
+It’s the “location, location, location” of marketing for building a sales pipeline.
 Content done well can drive traffic, leads, and prospects along the sales funnel to satisfied, referral-providing clients.

 However, only 30% of business-to-business marketers say their company is effective at content marketing, according to the Content Marketing Institute and MarketingProfs.